This post may contain affiliate links. Please read our disclosure policy.

 Make sure you make lots, they won't last long!

-- 1 tablespoon minced ginger
+- 1 tablespoon EACH: brown sugar, fish sauce, and minced ginger

-- 2 garlic cloves
+- 2 cloves garlic (minced)

 - 1 ½ lb boneless chicken breasts (cut into long, thin strips)

 - 2 large red peppers (cut into 1-inch squares)

 - Chopped peanuts, cilantro, and minced red pepper or chili pepper (to serve)

 - ¼ cup natural peanut butter